Denver · Highland · Jefferson Park

 Highland

-One of Denver's most established and most desirable neighborhoods, Highland blends historic Victorian housing stock with new construction townhomes, boutique retail along 32nd and Tennyson, and direct sightlines to the downtown skyline.
+One of Denver's most established and most desirable neighborhoods.
+Historic Victorian housing stock blended with new construction townhomes, boutique retail along 32nd and Tennyson, and direct sightlines to the downtown skyline.
 Median home prices ≈ $820K.

 Jefferson Park

-A tree-lined enclave with character blocks, the eponymous park, and an unusually direct relationship to Empower Field, Elitch Gardens, the Downtown Aquarium, and the future stadium-district redevelopment.
-Increasingly the locus of new infill multifamily.
+A tree-lined enclave with character blocks, the eponymous park, and direct relationship to Empower Field, Elitch Gardens, the Downtown Aquarium, and the future stadium-district redevelopment.

 LoHi

 Lower Highlands — directly across the Highland Bridge from LoDo — anchors Denver's strongest rooftop and chef-driven restaurant cluster.
 Walk Score ≈ 96.
-One-bedroom rents averaging ≈ $2,073 / mo.
 The city's premier urban-residential brand.

 96/100